Nock-zz/ethereum-react/README.md

 app.setGreetings("Hello you all!",{from: accounts[0]})

+Testing can be run with the following command:
+$> truffle test --network ganache

+or in the console:
+> test --network ganache

+Of course we must first have a test file in the test directory of the project!
 Add in a test file - myTests.js with the text:

 var Greetings = artifacts.require("./Greetings.sol");

 contract("Greetings Unit Tests", (accounts) => {